Marine Corps Base Camp Lejeune: Facilities

 Auto Skills Center, Bowling, Community Centers, Golf Course, Inline Hockey, Marinas, Paintball, Movie Theater, Onslow Beach Facilities, Outdoor Adventures Center, Pools, Fishing, Hunting, Beach Camping, Recreational Shooting, E-sports Center, Recreational Equipment Checkout & Rentals, Skate Park, and a large number of Sports and Gym facilities.

+Portions of Camp Lejeune are in the Jacksonville city limits while other parts are in unincorporated areas.

 History

 In April 1941, construction was approved on an 11000 acre tract in Onslow County, North Carolina.
 On May 1 of that year, Lieutenant Colonel William P. T. Hill began construction on Marine Barracks New River.
 The first base headquarters was in a summer cottage on Montford Point and then moved to Hadnot Point in 1942.
+The base was known as Marine Barracks New River, N.C.
 Later that year it was renamed in honor of the 13th Commandant of the Marine Corps, John A. Lejeune, upon his death.

 One of the satellite facilities of Camp Lejeune served for a while as a third boot camp for the Marines, in addition to Parris Island and San Diego.
 That facility, Montford Point, was established after Franklin D. Roosevelt signed Executive Order 8802.
-Between 1942 and 1949, a brief era of segregated training for black Marines, the camp at Montford Point trained 20,000 African-Americans.
+Between 1942 and 1949, a brief era of segregated training for black Marines, the camp at Montford Point trained 20,000 African Americans.
 After the military was ordered to fully integrate, Montford Point was renamed Camp Gilbert H. Johnson and became the home of the Marine Corps Combat Service Support Schools.

-On May 10, 1996, two helicopters performing a joint United-States/British training exercise collided and crashed into a swampy wooded area, killing fourteen and injuring two.
+On May 10, 1996, two helicopters performing a joint United States/British training exercise collided and crashed into a swampy wooded area, killing fourteen and injuring two.

 In mid-September 2018, Hurricane Florence damaged IT systems and over 900 buildings in the camp, leading to a $3.6 billion repair cost.
-70 percent of base housing was damaged and 84,000 gallons of sewage were released.
+Seventy percent of base housing was damaged, and 84,000 gallons of sewage were released.

+Camp Lejeune is a seven-time recipient of the Commander-in-Chiefs Award for Installation Excellence.